chunky-dev/docs/ChunkyDocs/docs/user_interface/render/scene.md

 `Load selected chunks` - Load the chunks selected in the Map view into Chunky.
 Once clicked, this will load each chunk of the Minecraft world (which may take a while)!
 After this process completes, you may begin rendering.

 `Reload chunks` - Re-load the currently selected chunks.
-If working with a loaded scene, ensure the the current selected world is the same as the world used to create the scene.
+If working with a loaded scene, ensure the current selected world is the same as the world used to create the scene.

 ---